@onehorizon/cli

 npm uninstall -g @onehorizon/clipnpm remove -g @onehorizon/cliyarn global remove @onehorizon/cliOn Yarn 4 and later, uninstall via whichever package manager you used to install.

-Local config, saved tokens, and worker task workspaces are stored in ~/.one/config/.
-Remove that directory to clean up all CLI data:
+Local config, agent runtime state, and agent task workspaces are stored under ~/.one/.
+Bearer tokens live in the OS secret store.
+Remove ~/.one/ to clean up local CLI and agent files:

 - A One Horizon account with access to at least one workspace.